 - Children with asthma or diabetes should only receive the killed virus vaccine.

-- The live vaccine is able to be administered to most children older than 2 years, and is often available thru the school system.
+- The live vaccine is able to be administered to children older than 2 years, and only when use of the injectable flu vaccine is not feasible.

 The flu vaccine is SAFE, does not cause influenza itself, and has a high likeliehood of generating enough antibody protection to help keep your child safe and healthy from an illness that otherwise may cause hospitalization or bacterial complications.